 Faster, cheaper transfers: Banks often rely on SWIFT only.
 Wallets use local payment rails where available, so cross‑border transfers can be quicker and lower cost.

-Fund protection: Unlike bank deposits, which can be lent out and are insured up to certain limits (e.g., £85,000 in the UK under the FSCS), Wallet funds are safeguarded, not lent out, and always kept separate from the payment provider’s operational funds.
+Fund protection: Unlike bank deposits, which can be lent out and are insured up to certain limits (e.g., £120,000 in the UK under the FSCS), Wallet funds are safeguarded, not lent out, and always kept separate from the payment provider’s operational funds.

 How your funds are kept safe

-Your Wallet isn’t a bank account, but your funds are protected through safeguarding:
+Your wallet isn’t a bank account, but your funds are protected through safeguarding:

 Segregated accounts: Customer funds are kept separate from the provider’s operational funds.

-No lending or investing: Your Wallet balance is never lent out.
+No lending or investing: Your wallet balance is never lent out.

 Regulation & licensing: Airwallex, our payment service provider, is licensed to operate in supported regions.
 See how Airwallex is licensed and regulated for details.